Richard Deth: Education

-Research focus
+Scientific research and pseudoscientific claims

-The primary realm of research conducted by Deth involves the role of D4 dopamine receptors in schizophrenia and attention.
+Deth's research primarily focuses on how D4 dopamine receptors may impact schizophrenia and attention.
 He has focused on understanding the molecular basis of transmembrane signaling by G protein-coupled receptors, the study of their structure using three-dimensional molecular graphics, and modeling how the binding of various drugs causes a shift in their molecular form.

-Deth has characterized the conformation-dependent participation of D4 dopamine receptors in the process of phospholipid methylation, and found that different states of methylation yield varying degrees of spontaneous activity of G protein coupling.
+Deth has characterized the conformation-dependent participation of D4 dopamine receptors in the process of phospholipid methylation, and claimed that different states of methylation yield varying degrees of spontaneous activity of G protein coupling.
 He has theorized that these processes are involved in the neural mechanisms of attention.
-Deth has found that insulin-like growth factor-1 (IGF-1) and dopamine both stimulated folate-dependent methylation pathways in neuronal cells, while compounds like ethanol, the vaccine preservative thimerosal, and metals (like mercury, which is contained in thimerosal, and lead) inhibited these same biochemical pathways at low concentrations resembling those found following vaccination or other sources of exposure.
+Deth has claimed that insulin-like growth factor-1 (IGF-1) and dopamine stimulate folate-dependent methylation pathways in neuronal cells, while compounds like ethanol, thiomersal, and heavy metals inhibit these same biochemical pathways at low concentrations resembling those found following vaccination or other sources of exposure.
 An enzyme mediating methylation, methionine synthase, uses an active form of vitamin B_{12} to complete its chemical function.
-Thimerosal interferes with the conversion of dietary forms of B_{12} into the active form and so impedes DNA methylation and disrupts mercury detoxification and some normal gene actions.
+Deth has claimed thiomersal interferes with the conversion of dietary forms of B_{12} into the active form, impeding DNA methylation and disrupting mercury detoxification and some normal gene actions.

-Based on this research, Deth has theorized that thimerosal in vaccines could give rise to autism in a subset of children who are genetically vulnerable; he has also contended that the body's response to thimerosal is a hormetic one, in which low-level exposure to the substance causes a beneficial effect.
+Based on this research, Deth has falsely speculated that the thiomersal contained in some vaccines triggers autism in genetically predisposed children; he has also contended that the body's response to thiomersal is a hormetic one, in which low-level exposure to the substance causes a beneficial effect.
 He played an active role in the initial confusion about the suggested relationship thiomersal and vaccines, testifying twice to Congress about his views.
-Deth's hypothesis is, however, contradicted by much of the current literature about the causes of autism, which indicates that the levels of thimerosal found in vaccines and other sources cannot be directly implicated as a cause.
 This aspect of his research attracted such controversy that a dean at Northeastern University once wrote a letter to Deth telling him to stop.

+In 2015, Deth co-authored a paper that alleged researchers who did not find a link between thiomersal and autism were being influenced by those with an economic interest in proving thiomersal's safety.
+The paper compared such researchers to those manipulated by tobacco companies into falsely vouching for the safety of their products.
+Among Deth's co-authors were discredited anti-vaccine activists Mark and David Geier.
+In 2017, the journal Science and Engineering Ethics retracted the paper, claiming several of its authors, including Deth and the Geiers, had not adequately disclosed their own conflicts of interest.

+It is scientific consensus that there is no link between any vaccine or vaccine ingredient and autism and that the thiomersal used as a preservative in some vaccines is not harmful.